Your donations help T1Determined #keepgoing.

 My experience has been that it takes about six weeks to fully recover from an injury.
 Whether that’s bones knitting, pulled muscles healing and rebuilding, or skin growing back on your blistered feet or guardrail-ripped hands (hello, Coolidge AZ!), if it hasn’t grown back (correctly) in six weeks, you’ve got a more serious problem.

-The most common challenge, for me at least, are healing from full-foot blisters, rolled ankles, and back pain caused by running hundreds to thousands of miles on cambered road shoulder.
+The most common challenges, for me at least, were healing from full-foot blisters, rolled ankles, and back pain caused by running hundreds to thousands of miles on cambered road shoulder.

 Some ambitious and competitive 100-mile ultra runners have been known to have rhabdomyolysis after their runs.
-If you’re pacing yourself well, that shouldn’t happen, but your labs will probably still reflect the abnormal stress your put your body through for a while.
+If you’re eating, sleeping, pacing yourself adequately, that shouldn’t happen, but your labs will probably still reflect the abnormal stress your put your body through for a while.